Being creative is tough. So is running a business.

 Interested?
 Find out how we can work together.

 I’m very liberal with the word creative.
 To me creativity is trying to find solutions to problems.
 I don’t mind if you’re a fashion designer, setting up a cupcake business, a freelance writer, or a teacher.
-If you get excited about ideas, and want to make things better, then we can work together.
+If you get excited about ideas, and want to make things better, then let’s work together.